Drwalin/DimidiumVitae/Readme.txt

 3. Requirements
 ============================================================================

-  Currently compiled only on windows 7 64bit Processor, Graphics card, memory and disk space requirements are not specified yet.
+  Currently compiled only on windows 7 64bit and arch linux Processor, Graphics card, memory and disk space requirements are not specified yet.